rex50/Algos/README.md

-# 🔥 Algos
+# 🔥 AlgosKt

-A set of Algorithms and Data structures question I'm trying to solve and learn by practicing for better problem solving (let's see how it goes🤞)
+A set of Algorithms and Data structures question which I'm trying to solve and learn by practicing for better problem solving skills (let's see how it goes 🤞).
+All problems are solved using Kotlin language.

 ### Contents